-The town of Ancient Messene was established in 370-369 BC.
-Its creator was Epaminondas, a general from Thebes who liberated the province of Messinia from the Spartans.
+The town of Ancient Messene was established in 370-369 BC by Epaminondas.
+He was a general from Thebes, who liberated the province of Messinia from the Spartans.

 The stone theatre was originally constructed in the 3rd century BC, and had a capacity of around 10,000 people.
 Apart from the theatrical performances, political assemblies were also held here.